Legal cases with fixed pricing, standardized processes, and firm timelines

-The Assam Ganja and Bhang Prohibition Act, 1958(2) bans the sale, possession, purchase and consumption of ganja and bhang.
-The Bombay Prohibition (BP) Act, 1949(3) prohibits the manufacture, possession and consumption of bhang and bhang-containing substances without a license in Maharashtra.
-A person caught in the act can talk to Criminal Lawyers in Mumbai to deal with the case.
+The Assam Ganja and Bhang Prohibition Act, 1958(2) bans the sale, possession, purchase, and consumption of ganja and bhang.
+The Bombay Prohibition (BP) Act, 1949(3) prohibits the manufacture, possession, and consumption of bhang and bhang-containing substances without a license in Maharashtra.

 The various laws that deal with possession and consumption of drugs in India by juveniles, or children below the age of 18 years are as following:

 As per section 20 of Narcotic Drugs and Psychotropic Substances Act, 1985 production, sale/purchase, transportation, interstate import/export or any other commercial activity of cannabis is punishable, explains advocate Pushkar Taimni

 The small and commercial quantity of various drugs in India are as follows: